pasiol/devops2021submissions/part04.md

 ## 4.06

 I moved a cluster to the k3d which is much faster and is capable running asked replicas.
 The test-data git-repo contains Python scripts which generates new todos and marking them done.
-I scheduled them runninng as cronjobs on the project namespace.
+I scheduled them runninng as cronjobs in the project namespace.

 - https://github.com/pasiol/todo-project-backend/tree/exercise406
 - https://github.com/pasiol/subcriber-bot